 Finding the right foundation for dark skin can be tricky.
-Too dark and you look like a distant cousin of RuPaul, too light and you’ve earned a starring role at your local funeral parlor.
+Too dark and you look like you’re auditioning for RuPaul’s Drag Race, too light and you’ve earned a starring role at your local funeral parlor.

-Our major challenge as Black and Latina women is finding a brand that has yellow, olive or caramel tones.
+Our major challenge as women of color is finding a brand that has yellow, olive or caramel tones.
 But beyond picking the right hue for your face there are a few other factors that you need to consider before purchasing a foundation.

 Research the brands.

 From consumer comments to beauty blogger reviews, someone has already done the work for you.
 Google the brand and the product name and chances are you will find all the answers to your questions and a few answers you weren’t even thinking of.
 If you’re lucky you’ll even find a YouTube video.

 Choose 2-3 shades that are close to your skin tone.

 Test the makeup above your jawline on your clean dry skin.
 Evaluate if the color matches in the mirror.
 The color should blend with your natural skin tone.
 Make sure you do not see a big line of demarcation, which is indicative of a poor match.
 If you do not think you have a good match, continue testing shades until you find a suitable color.